edannenberg/kubler/README.md

 located at `/etc/kubler.conf`.
 If the file doesn't exist the `kubler.conf` file in Kubler's root folder is used as a fallback.

-All of Kubler's runtime data, like user config overrides, downloads or custom scripts, are kept at a path defined via `KUBLER_DATA_DIR`.
+All of Kubler's runtime data, like user config overrides, downloads or custom scripts, is kept at a path defined via `KUBLER_DATA_DIR`.
 This defaults to `~/.kubler/`, which is suitable if user accounts have Docker access on the host.
 If you plan to use Docker/Kubler only with `sudo`, like on a server, you may want to use `/var/lib/kubler`, or some other location, as data dir instead.